When to see your GP

 Be honest.
 Don’t be tempted to play down symptoms, and let your GP know of anything new or unusual you’ve noticed.

-Try not to be embarrassed if it’s a bodily function, or part of the body which you feel shy about.
-Your doctor is there to help and listen, and will understand that not all conversations are easy.
+Try not to be embarrassed if it’s a bodily function, or part of the body that you feel shy about.

 What will happen next?